ibm-cloud-docs/vsrx/failover.md

 1. Login to the other vSRX gateway of your pair.
 Enter into CLI mode by again executing the command `cli` and then verify that the console output shows as `primary`.

-When you enter CLI mode in your Juniper vSRX gateway device, the output will show as `primary` from the control plane perspective.
+When you enter CLI mode in your Juniper vSRX gateway device, the output shows as `primary` from the control plane perspective.
 Always check the `show chassis cluster status` output to determine which gateway device is primary from data plane perspective.
 Refer to [vSRX Default Configuration](/docs/vsrx?topic=vsrx-understanding-the-vsrx-default-configuration) to learn more about redundancy groups, as well as the control and data planes.
 {: tip}